Neutis/neutis-docs/docs/connectivity/ethernet.md

           RX bytes:3165893 (3.1 MB)  TX bytes:591665 (591.6 KB)
 ```

-In this case, `enp3s0` is the ethernet interface.
-You need to assign IP address.
+In this case, `enp3s0` is the Ethernet interface.
+You need to assign an IP address.

 ```
 user@your-PC:~# ifconfig enp3s0 192.168.10.2